lucaronca/PubSub/README.md

 console.log(result); // 'very nice test'
 ```
 ### remove the subscription
-remove method, when called disconnect the subscriber from listening the topic
+Remove method, when called disconnect the subscriber from listening the topic
 ```
 let result = null;
 let subscriber = new PubSub.Subscribe('test', (data) => {